pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

 The final number of fatalities, however, decreases very slowly.
 #}

-One can, in fact, theoretically compute the minimum value the final number of fatalities attains provided the quarantine doesn't contain the outbreak.
+One can, in fact, theoretically compute the minimum value the final number of fatalities attains, provided the quarantine doesn't contain the outbreak.
 Indeed, if the outbreak isn't contained by the quarantine, then the population eventually acquires herd immunity.
 This happens when the fraction of susceptible people in the surviving population is at most $1 / R_0 \approx 0.42$.
 The remainder in the surviving population have recovered from the virus.
-Since we a $1$% mortality rate if the hospital capacity is never exceeded, it follows that the fraction of the initial population that died is at least
+Since we assumed a $1$% mortality rate if the hospital capacity is never exceeded, it follows that the fraction of the initial population that died is at least
 $$
     0.01 \left( 1 - \frac{0.99}{R_0 - .01} \right)
     \approx 0.59\%\,.